 H. Use of Secondary Data

 Research projects proposing to analyze secondary data fall under this policy and therefore require UHSRC approval.
 The term “secondary data” includes all forms of clinical records, medical charts, correctional institution records, personnel or human resource records, financial records, or records from educational institutions.
 Prior consent for medical treatment, psychological counseling, or other informed consent for treatment or service is neither a substitute for nor an a priori equivalent to UHSRC review.
+If information is to be obtained from medical records, the UHSRC HIPAA Summary Form must be completed, in addition to the Request for Human Subjects Approval.

 I. Use of Technology (online data collection)